Skip to content

 7. Is the coverage maintained?

-Bookmakers change markets constantly, and for a matched feed the failure mode is nastier than a missing price: a mismapped market produces a confidently-wrong back/lay pair — wrong qualifying figures your users act on — not just a gap.
+Bookmakers change markets constantly, and the failure mode here is nastier than a missing price: a mismapped market produces a confidently-wrong back/lay pair your users act on.

-So ask how mapping drift is caught before it reaches a rated row, and whether coverage and normalisation are maintained for you so your product stays correct without you chasing every change.
+So ask how mapping drift is caught before it reaches a rated row, and whether coverage is maintained for you so your product stays correct without you chasing every change.

 8. Can you see proof, and try it?